frintjs/frint/site/content/guides/regions.md

 By now, we have discussed how:

 * Root Apps are created
-* Creating and registering Widgets
+* Creating and registering Apps
 * Rendering Root Apps

-But we didn't talk about rendering the Widgets yet.
+But we didn't talk about rendering the Apps yet.

 We do that via `Region` component, that is shipped with `frint-react` package.